amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

   secretStore: eshop-local-secret-store
 ```

-Notice that we use a `secretKeyRef` in stead of a literal value for the password.
-We specify the name of the component to use, and the name and key of the secret - in this case `eshop-local-secret-store` and `eShopRedisPassword` respectively.
-Using the `auth` metadata section, we specify the secrets management component to use, in this case `eshop-local-secret-store`.
+Notice that we use a `secretKeyRef` instead of a literal value for the password.
+We specify the name of the component to use and the name and key of the secret, in this case: `eshop-local-secret-store` and `eShopRedisPassword` respectively.
+Using the `auth` metadata section, we specify the secrets management component to use, in this case: `eshop-local-secret-store`.

 You might wonder why `eShopRedisPassword` is used both for the name as well as for the key in the secret reference.
-This is because with the local file secret store, the secrets are not identified by a separate name.
+This is because the secrets are not identified by a separate name when using the local file secret store.
 This is different in the next example, where we use Kubernetes secrets.

 #### Kubernetes secret

 For this second example, we will assume the application is running in Kubernetes.
 We'll use the built-in secrets mechanism in Kubernetes for storing the secret.
-First we use the Kubernetes CLI to create a secret named `eshop-redis-secret` that contains the password:
+First, we use the Kubernetes CLI to create a secret named `eshop-redis-secret` that contains the password:

 ```bash
 kubectl create secret generic eshopsecrets --from-literal=redisPassword=e$h0p0nD@pr